elastest/elastest.io-docs/docs/deploying/ubuntu.md

 docker run --rm -v ~/.elastest:/data -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --logs
 ```

 You can add **`--testlink`** if you want to start the TestLink integrated in ElasTest and enable access to it.
-If you do not add this option, you can start it later manually from the Elastest GUI.
+If you do not add this option, you can start it later manually from the ElasTest GUI.

 ```text
 docker run --rm -v ~/.elastest:/data -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --testlink
 ```

 The **`--jenkins`** option can be added if you want to start the Jenkins integrated in ElasTest and enable access to it.
-If you do not add this option, you can start it later manually from the Elastest GUI.
+If you do not add this option, you can start it later manually from the ElasTest GUI.

 ```text
 docker run --rm -v ~/.elastest:/data -v /var/run/docker.sock:/var/run/docker.sock elastest/platform start --jenkins